Timeshare Value Myth

 The Interplay of Supply and Demand in Determining the True Market Value of Goods

-Speak all you wish of the “value” of a good massage, or the inherent “value” of a fine painting, but even these softer examples have their own specialized, respective marketplaces where one can purchase a much-needed massage or painting.
+Speak all you wish of the “value” of a good service, or the inherent “value” of a fine painting, but even these softer examples have their own specialized, respective marketplaces where one can purchase a much-needed massage or painting.
 Indeed, in speaking of value, we know inherently that supply and demand play a major role in determining value (and yes, of course we are speaking of market value as the true measure of “value”, the only one that counts when all is said and done).

 Our fine painting may have a significant resale value, particularly if it’s an original by a well-known artist (limited supply, high demand).
 In fact, when that well-known artist passes on, the value of his or her work increases.
 Why?
 Because no more artistic works can be created by that artist.
 Supply has been permanently frozen, while demand for his/her remaining originals increases.